-If you have difficulty with the booking software, call 607-273-8284 ext 229 and leave a message with your preferred visit time, and we will call you back to confirm.
+If you have difficulty with the booking software, call 607-273-8284 ext.
+229 and leave a message with your preferred visit time, and we will call you back to confirm.

-Bookings must be made 24 hours in advance to secure a specific time slot.
+Group bookings must be made 24 hours in advance to secure a specific time slot.

 Health & Safety Protocols